drvinceknight/Nashpy/README.md

 # Nash: a python library for the computation of equilibria of normal form games.

-**This is a library with standard dependencies so that it is pip installable: if you want to do sophisticated equilibria computation you should use [gambit](https://github.com/gambitproject/gambit).**
+**This is a library with standard dependencies so that it is pip installable: if you want to do sophisticated equilibria computation YOU SHOULD use [gambit](https://github.com/gambitproject/gambit).**

+This is a linear algebraic implementation of support enumeration using numpy.

 This code is based on code that was implemented in [Sagemath](http://www.sagemath.org/).